quartzfff/palpation/README.md

 4. Launching Sensors

 Launch the NDI and Force sensor synchronization node.
-Both sensors must be connected for the stream to start.
+Ensure the network wired connection is selected and both sensors are connected.
 Bash

 cd ~/code/palpation